 There is one exception to the FWA training and education requirement.
-FDRs will have met the FWA training and education requirements if they have met the FWA certification requirement through:
+FDRs meet the FWA training and education requirements if they met the FWA certification requirement through either:

 - Accreditation as a supplier of Durable Medical Equipment, Prosthetics, Orthotics, and Supplies (DMEPOS); or - Enrollment in Medicare Part A (hospital) or B (medical) Program.